Editorial note: an earlier version of this post first appeared on September 17, 2012. It was updated on October 9, 2020.

 For example, certain fillers need to be inserted at particular angles, and at particular spots on the face.
 Some won’t work as well as others for certain use-cases.
 Many require specialized training, or even optional training, which injectors may not make time for.
 Some fillers need to be stored a certain way, or mixed with other substances before use.
 Then, there is the idea of mixing fillers with wrinkle relaxers, like Botox®.
 There are special techniques for doing this properly.

 A patient’s history and pre-existing conditions are another consideration when it comes to dermal filler procedures.
-For example, a doctor should be able to screen for potential side effects from allergies.
-Or, if a patient has already had work done, a doctor who is better equipped can augment, and not interrupt, any previous efforts at facial sculpting.
+For example, a doctor or nurse should be able to screen for potential side effects from allergies.
+Or, if a patient has already had work done, an injector who is better equipped can augment, and not interrupt, any previous efforts at facial sculpting.

 There is a lot that goes into dermal filler injections.
-It is not the kind of thing any doctor can do, just because they know how to use a syringe.
+It is not the kind of thing any doctor or nurse can do, just because they know how to use a syringe.

 Be it for facial thinning, face contouring and sculpting, plumping the lips, smoothing nose bumps, reducing the appearance of wrinkles, brightening facial expressions or otherwise, our dermal filler services have been the answer for many of our existing, happy patients.
 They may just be what you’re looking for, too!